BDM-Lab/ClusterTAD/bin/Readme.md

 ClusterTAD produces 2 folders in Output folder:

 **1. Clusters :**
- * 	Contains a .txt file that contains the cluster assignment for the diagonal from the upper limit of rough estimate (K) to lower limit of K [i.e K-window to K+window]
+ * 	Contains a *.txt* file that contains the cluster assignment for the diagonal from the upper limit of rough estimate (K) to lower limit of K [i.e K-window to K+window]
 	Filename = file_30x30_data_cluster.txt (using the example above)

 **2. TADs:**
- *	Contains the .txt file listing the TADs extracted from each clustering and reclustering done
+ *	Contains the *.txt* files listing the TADs extracted from each clustering and reclustering done
  *	Contains the Best TAD identified based on the Quality score, labeled as "BestTAD_[nameofinputfile]_K=.txt" = BestTAD_30x30_data_K=4.txt
- *  Contains a .txt file of the list of Quality scores, file name = [nameofinputfile]_TAD_QualityScore_List = 30x30_data_TAD_QualityScore_List.txt
+ *  Contains a *.txt* file which contains a list of the extracted TAD Quality scores,, file name = [nameofinputfile]_TAD_QualityScore_List = 30x30_data_TAD_QualityScore_List.txt